BIPOC Walks

 All Ages | BIPOC Individuals + Families | Monthly | Max.
 Participants: 30 | Price: Suggested Donation

-New!
 BIPOC Walks is a program by and for people of color to build community while spending time outdoors in Bellingham.
-We meet in a different accessible park once a month, typically on Saturdays, to share food and get curious about local nature.
+We meet in a different accessible park once a month, typically on Saturdays, to get curious about local nature.
 This program is family-friendly and open to all ages.
 Come by yourself, with a friend, or bring the whole family to appreciate spending time outside and connect with new nature-loving friends.

 Outings are always facilitated by people of color, with each month having a slightly different focus/theme.
 After sharing some snacks and getting to know one another, you might…